aojedao/Microfactory/collections/_posts/2022-10-10-Transport-Module.md

 *Assembly of Hykabaï*

 The second assembly corresponds to the actual robot at the lab.
-It also has the same colors as seen in the first part od the page.
+It also has the same colors as seen in the first part of the page.

 ![Assembly of Hykabai V2](https://lh3.googleusercontent.com/pw/ADCreHcD0zvb1TboD0HqLfT3C_GS_VtEv4qT0F9BKF6Cd8_E1SeyzX24G3vfmU3ngjBilbXByE0DZhZwR-Lz2V0RRtUSHeonYxlVVM1SdPWAXHJuHCmPCfg=w2400)